KylerCondran/RSSFeedAggregator/README.md

 2. Acquire a MS SQL Server instance where you can host a database.
 Once you have a database you can use the .SQL files in the Table Schemas folder to create the initial tables.
 Also run and create the Stored Procedures.

-3. Add your connection string to the database in the initialization method.
-Also set the UserAgent string and PayWallRemover website if interested.
+3. Add your database connection string in the initialization method.
+Also set the user agent string and paywall remover website if interested.

 4. The main run method contains a [NCRONTAB Timer Trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer) "0 0 * * * *", this controls how often the application is executed.